JulianMar/nuxt-bugsnag/README.md

 ```

-# Source Maps
+### Source Maps

 You can upload sourcemaps by adding the option `publishRelease`.
-It's important to set the baseUrl aswell, it will allow bugsnag to map your errors to the sourcemap
+It's important to set the baseUrl as well, it will allow bugsnag to map your errors to the sourcemap:

 ```js
 {